EOSIO/eos/docs/01_nodeos/03_plugins/mongo_db_plugin/index.md

 ## Description

-The optional `eosio::mongo_db_plugin` provides archiving of blockchain data into a MongoDB.
+The optional `apifiny::mongo_db_plugin` provides archiving of blockchain data into a MongoDB.
 It is recommended that the plugin be added to a non-producing node as it is designed to shut down on any failed insert into the MongoDB and it is resource intensive.
-For best results dedicate a `nodeos` instance to running this one plugin.
-The rationale behind this shutdown on error is so that any issues with connectivity or the mongo database can be fixed and `nodeos` can be restarted without having to resync or replay.
+For best results dedicate a `nodapifiny` instance to running this one plugin.
+The rationale behind this shutdown on error is so that any issues with connectivity or the mongo database can be fixed and `nodapifiny` can be restarted without having to resync or replay.

 ## Important Notes